Diplomatic missions

 Competitive service

-In emergency cases, such as damaged, lost or stolen passport, Bulgarian citizens can apply for issuance of an Emergency Travel Document at the embassy of any EU Member States in Luanda.
+In extreme situations - in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Luanda.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.